 Learning support services and reasonable accommodations are available to students covered under the Americans with Disabilities Act.
-For accommodation services, students with disabilities are required to identify themselves to the student development officer and provide documentation of the disability.
-In order to best meet learning needs, the student is encouraged to be proactive and contact the student development officer prior to the beginning of classes or as soon as possible thereafter.
+For accommodation services, students with disabilities are required to identify themselves to the dean of students and provide documentation of the disability.
+In order to best meet learning needs, the student is encouraged to be proactive and contact the dean of students prior to the beginning of classes or as soon as possible thereafter.